keigan-motor/pxt-KeiganMotor/README.md

 - Documentation: https://document.keigan-motor.com

 ## Requirement
-1. KeiganMotor KM-1 Series: **The device firmware version needs to be more than 2.05.**
+1. KeiganMotor KM-1 Series: **The device firmware version needs to be more than 2.06**
 2. MakeCode Editor for micro:bit (https://makecode.microbit.org)

 ## Setup
 You need to change KeiganMotor's RADIO mode from BLE to "micro:bit mode".

 1. Supply power to KeiganMotor.
-2. Push the middle "Stop" Button 10 times.
+2. Push the middle "Stop" (square-marked) Button 10 times.
 3. It will reboot automatically and change to micro:bit mode.
 (LED will blink Yellow for 2 seconds right after startup when micro:bit mode.)

+Once set to micro:bit mode, KeiganMotor will start with micro:bit mode after shutdown.
 If you push Stop Button 10 times again, it will be back to BLE mode.

 ## Important